SteixnerKumar/eeg_preprocessing_guideline/README.md

 ## [EEG pre-processing protocol](https://github.com/saurabhsay/tiger_eeg_preprocessing/blob/master/README.md#eeg-pre-processing-protocol-1)

 # tiger_eeg_preprocessing
-The general idea of why this code was created.
+Please consider this repository as a guideline for EEG pre-processing steps.
+This is created for the hyper-scanning data from the tiger task.

-The EEG pre-processing code for the tiger task.
-It consists of the Hyper-scanning EEG data that needs to be preprocessed.
+Note: This code is not optimized and not completely checked for errors, therefore please use it with caution and only as a guideline.

 ###### [Back to Contents](https://github.com/saurabhsay/tiger_eeg_preprocessing/blob/master/README.md#Contents)

 # The default versions used for this codebase